 4> upon acquiring SIB1, perform the actions specified in clause 5.2.2.4.2;

+2> remove all the entries within VarConditionalReconfiguration, if any;

+Editor's Note: FFS Whether we need to specify any UE autonomous actions regarding VarMeasConfig associated to conditional handover.

+Editor's Note: FFS Confirm the use of a UE variable to handle CHO configurations e.g. VarConditionalReconfiguration.

 2> the procedure ends.

 NOTE 3: The UE is only required to acquire broadcasted SIB1 if the UE can acquire it without disrupting unicast data reception, i.e. the broadcast and unicast beams are quasi co-located.